yfzhang114/MME-RealWorld/README.md

 3. **Task Difficulty and Real-World Utility**: We can see that even the most advanced models have not surpassed 60% accuracy.
 Additionally, many real-world tasks are significantly more difficult than those in traditional benchmarks.
 For example, in video monitoring, a model needs to count the presence of 133 vehicles, or in remote sensing, it must identify and count small objects on a map with an average resolution exceeding 5000×5000.

 4. **MME-RealWord-CN**: Existing Chinese benchmark is usually translated from its English version.
 This has two limitations: 1) Question-image mismatch.
 The image may relate to an English scenario, which is not intuitively connected to a Chinese question.
-2) Translation mismatch [58].
+2) Translation mismatch.
 The machine translation is not always precise and perfect enough.
 We collect additional images that focus on Chinese scenarios, asking Chinese volunteers for annotation.
 This results in 5,917 QA pairs.

 <p align="center">